National Review: Barack Obama

-In 2014, climate scientist Michael E. Mann sued the National Review after columnist Mark Steyn accused Mann of fraud and referenced a quote from Competitive Enterprise Institute writer Rand Simberg that called Mann "the Jerry Sandusky of climate science, except that instead of molesting children, he has molested and tortured data."
-Civil liberties organizations such as the ACLU and the Electronic Frontier Foundation and several publications such as The Washington Post expressed support for National Review in the lawsuit, filing amicus briefs in their defense.

 Ann Coulter 9/11 column

-Two days after the 9/11 attacks, National Review published a column by Ann Coulter in which she wrote of Muslims, "This is no time to be precious about locating the exact individuals directly involved in this particular terrorist attack.
+Two days after the September 11 attacks, National Review published a column by Ann Coulter in which she wrote of Muslims, "This is no time to be precious about locating the exact individuals directly involved in this particular terrorist attack.
 We should invade their countries, kill their leaders and convert them to Christianity.
 We weren't punctilious about locating and punishing only Hitler and his top officers.
 We carpet-bombed German cities; we killed civilians.
 That's war.
 And this is war."
 National Review later called the column a "mistake" and fired Coulter as a contributing editor.

 Jeffrey Epstein

 In 2019, The New York Times reported that National Review was one of three news outlets (along with Forbes and HuffPost) that had published stories written by Jeffrey Epstein's publicists.
 The National Review article was written by Christina Galbraith, Epstein's publicist at the time the article was published in 2013.
 The National Review bio for Galbraith described her as a science writer.
-The National Review retracted the article in July 2019 with apologies and spoke of new methods being used to better filter freelance content.
+National Review retracted the article in July 2019 with apologies and spoke of new methods being used to better filter freelance content.

+Rashida Tlaib

+After the 2024 Lebanon pager explosions, the National Review published a cartoon of US Representative Rashida Tlaib with an exploding pager.
+It was condemned by Tlaib as racist and Islamophobic.
+Dearborn mayor Abdullah Hammoud called the cartoon "anti-Arab bigotry".